 Our subscription offerings are term-based and a majority of our subscription contracts entered into in 2017 and 2018 were for one year in duration.
 In order for us to maintain or improve our results of operations, it is important that a high percentage of our customers renew their subscriptions with us when the existing subscription term expires, and renew on the same or more favorable terms.
 Our customers have no obligation to renew their subscriptions, and we may not be able to accurately predict customer renewal rates.
 In addition, the growth of our business depends in part on our customers expanding their use of subscription offerings and related services.
 Historically, some of our customers have elected not to renew their subscriptions with us for a variety of reasons, including as a result of changes in their strategic IT priorities, budgets, costs and, in some instances, due to competing solutions.
 Our retention rate may also decline or fluctuate as a result of a number of other factors, including our customers' satisfaction or dissatisfaction with our software, the increase in the contract value of subscription and support contracts from new customers, the effectiveness of our customer support services, our pricing, the prices of competing products or services, mergers and acquisitions affecting our customer base, global economic conditions, and the other risk factors described in this prospectus.
-Additionally, many of our customers, including certain top customers, have the right to terminate their agreements with us for convenience and for other reasons.
-We cannot assure you that customers will maintain their agreements with us, renew subscriptions or increase their usage of our software, our business, results of operations, and financial condition may be harmed.
+Additionally, many of our customers will maintain their agreements with us, renew subscriptions or increase their usage of our software, our business, results of operations, and financial condition may be harmed.